tony--/apache-blog-posts/2014-06-05-plugins-release.md

 * CB-6528 allow scroll on alert message content
 * CB-6491 add CONTRIBUTING.md
 * Added check for `isFinishing()` on the parent activity to prevent crashes when trying to display dialogs when activity is in this phase of it's lifecycle
-* CB-6628 **Amazon FireOS** dialogs plugin's confirm and prompt methods dont work `confirm()` method was missing **Amazon FireOS** platform check.
+* CB-6628 **Amazon FireOS** dialogs plugin's confirm and prompt methods don't work `confirm()` method was missing **Amazon FireOS** platform check.
 Added that. `prompt()` method had bug.
 It is executed in a worker thread that does not have a message queue(or Looper object) associated with it and hence "can't create a handler" exception is thrown.
 To fix this issue, we need to create the `EditText` widget from within the UI thread.
 This was fixed sometime ago when we added fireos platform but commit got lost somewhere.
 So fixing it again now.
 * CB-4966 Dialogs are in window now.
 No need to add anything to `manifest` or `index.html`
 * Removing **Firefox OS** quirks.
 No need to add special permission (it's different API with the same name). `Notification.css` is added automatically